Divisions - Biology Student Travel Awards

 - Student’s mentor must be a CUR member, or the student’s home institution must be a CUR institutional member

-- Electronic application form must be completed by nominating faculty mentor.
-The application period for this award has closed.
+- The electronic application form must be completed by a nominating faculty mentor.

 - Reimbursement of travel expenses (up to $250) will require copies of receipts and confirmation of student's attendance/presentation at the meeting.